Timeline : Prehistory in the North East 10,000 BC to AD 43

 c2500BC – Thornborough Henges : Orion’s Belt

-Like the Milfield Basin, the Vale of Mowbray, between Boroughbridge and Northallerton in North Yorkshire seems to have been a significant heartland of Neolithic activity.
+Like the Milfield Basin, the Vale of Mowbray, between Boroughbridge and Northallerton in North Yorkshire seems to have been a significant heartland for Neolithic activity.
 The most remarkable monuments here are the Thornborough Henges in the open fields of the vale just north of the River Ure.
 If truth be known it is best appreciated from aerial photographs.
 The henges at Thornborough are thought to be roughly contemporary with those at Milfield and most notably comprise of three close together henges, with the most northerly now forming a circular wooded copse.

 The three henges are linked by a belt-like, mile long cursus with a slight kink in the alignment that quite remarkably matches the three stars of Orion’s belt in the constellation of that name.
 Nearby are a number of associated burial tumuli.
 Neolithic people were much more tuned to the stars and celestial activity than we are today and of course there was no light pollution.

 The cursus itself – a typical cigar-shaped avenue-like feature bordered by ditches, predates the henges.
 A further three henges can be seen further to the south east on the same alignment as the others but are quite distant and separate from the three main henges of the belt and are not close together.
 They are located to the east of Ripon.
-All of these aligned henges point in the direction of the Devil’s Arrows.
+All of these six aligned henges seem to point in the direction of the Devil’s Arrows.

 c2500BC – Devil’s Arrows and the Rudston Stone